 And not only is there an on-site hotel (Adventureland Inn), but also a full-service campground with complete facilities including showers and restrooms.
-The question isn’t whether you’ll have fun, but rather the age old quandary of “Roller Coasters or Water Slides?” (*The answer is both.)
+The question isn’t whether you’ll have fun, but rather the age-old quandary of “Roller Coasters or Water Slides?” (*The answer is both.)

 Hotel: Downtown Marriott

 Relaxing, affordable and ideally located.
 Set in the city's lively downtown, Des Moines Marriott Downtown is located just five short miles from the DSM airport.
-Walk to nearby shopping, dining, nightlife via our convenient downtown skywalk extending to the Iowa Events Center.
+Walk to nearby shopping, dining, and nightlife via our convenient downtown skywalk extending to the Iowa Events Center.
 Step into stylish rooms and suites for a comfortable stay, featuring signature bedding and expansive city views.
-Upgrade to our concierge level for exclusive perks like our private lounge.
+Upgrade to our concierge-level for exclusive perks like our private lounge.
 When it's time to unwind, swim in our indoor pool, stay fit in the 24-hour gym or enjoy a great meal on-site at Mash + MARROW.